 You can slow or prevent your trough from freezing in the winter by draining it, digging a shallow hole underneath, and re-placing the tank in the small hole.
 Pile the displaced dirt around the sides for insulation.
 This method is great for any farm with outdoor stock tanks.
 And can even be used with electric trough deicers, to reduce electricity use and improve efficiency.)

-If it’s already mid-winter and the ground is frozen, try stacking a few bales of straw or waste-hay around 2 or 3 sides of the trough, and filling the gap between bales and trough sides with loose straw.
-(Just be sure the bales you use aren’t being nibbled by your horses- if the baling wire or twine comes loose, it can be hazardous) This extra insulation can help water stay thawed without electricity-powered heaters.
+If it’s already mid-winter and the ground is frozen, try stacking a few bales of straw or waste-hay around 2 or 3 sides of the trough.
+Fill the gap between the bales and the outer sides of the trough with loose straw.
+(Just be sure the bales you use aren’t being nibbled by your horses- if the baling wire or twine comes loose, it can be hazardous) This extra insulation can help water stay thawed without electric water heaters.

 4. Build a DIY Double-Walled Stock Tank